AppStateESS/counseling/docs/Setup.md

 # Counseling Setup

-The Counseling module (which I will refer to as "counseling" below) is setup much like other Canopy modules.
+The Counseling module (which I will refer to as "counseling" below) has the following server LAMP requirements:
+* Linux/Unix
+* Apache web server (or Nginx which is what we now use)
+* PHP 7.0 or higher
+* MySQL/MariaDB.
+It should work with PostGreSQL but I haven't tested it.

+You will also need to install the Canopy content management system.

+Installing counseling works like other modules in Canopy.

 1. Install Canopy from Github.
 Canopy does not have a release so you will need to download it a Git copy: https://github.com/AppStateESS/canopy/archive/refs/heads/master.zip
    I will warn you that Canopy at its heart is old and setup can be finicky.
 That said, we use it daily and have done so for years.